node-formidable/formidable/Readme.md

 The encoding to use for incoming form fields.

+#### incomingForm.timeout = 30000

+The time in ms after which a stalled upload causes an error.
+Can be set to `false` to disable this feature.
+The resulting error object will have a property `timeout` that is set to `true`.

 #### incomingForm.uploadDir = '/tmp'

 The directory for placing file uploads in.
 You can later on move them using `fs.rename()`.